Multi-Day Studies in Yazi

 Known Limitations

-Participant must complete current activity to progress — If a participant abandons an activity mid-way, the next activity will not trigger.
-Use reminders to re-engage incomplete participants.
+Participants must complete the current activity to progress — If they abandon a stage, the next one will not trigger.

 Sandbox Testing